 For example, let’s say you attend the second interview with the marketing firm and you are offered employment only to discover that it was the wrong decision.
 What are you willing to do if this happens?
 For something as complex as this, you might want to come up with multiple backup plans.

 You could decide to stay with the company for about three years, to get some needed experience under your belt.
 Or if it is unbearable, you might plan to draft an apology and resignation letter to the company CEO or your immediate supervisor.
 The latter plan also entails addressing what you will do about income in the interim.
 Creating a tight budget for yourself, pending your experience with the company in the coming months is also another plan.

 Regardless, coming to a decision on what you will follow through on, if things don’t work out, increases your willingness to commit to a decision.

 Once you have created a vision and have made a commitment to follow through on your decision, what remains is to set a date and time.
 This can range from months, weeks, days, hours and minutes.
 It is important to remember that indecisiveness is a bad habit, and habits are difficult to break with people.

 It is important to create a healthy degree of pressure on yourself in order to increase the likelihood of follow-through.

 If all three companies offer you employment within their respective organizations, you are most likely going to make a solid decision if you give yourself a time frame.
-For example, I personally would commit towards responding to all potential employers within one business day.
+For example, I personally would commit to responding to all potential employers within one business day.

 This technique is effective in helping people reduce overthinking and becoming more decisive.
-However, it is a technique that should be practiced consistently for at least of period of 30 days, for you to experience reduction in overthinking and indecisiveness.
+However, it is a technique that should be practiced consistently for at least of a period of 30 days, for you to experience a reduction in overthinking and indecisiveness.